DannyDainton/newman-reporter-htmlextra/README.md

 - Folder level descriptions with rendered Markdown syntax
 - Iterations separated by tabs in the `Requests` view
 - First attempt to add the `console.log` statements - These are currently separate from the parent requests but it's the first step in getting them on the report
+- A new `Dark Theme` dashboard template - This is an option from the CLI using the `--reporter-htmlextra-darkTheme` flag or in a script by setting the `darkTheme` property to `true`.
 - More to come...

 ## Example Report Images